Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 • unfinished tasks follow you into rest time

-A separate studio creates a clean on/off switch.
+A separate garden office creates a clean on/off switch.
 You step out to work - and you step back in to disconnect.
+That's work-life balance by design, not willpower.

 The “micro-commute” effect